 Now I know you may not have this option if this is your first product; however, this is where you can be innovative.
 If you look through the successful funded projects on Kickstarter and find projects that would share a similar audience, you can follow the same steps.

-Take their main image, drop it into Google images, and you’ll see a list of websites/blogs/publications who wrote about their project that may be very interested in yours as well.
+Take their main image, drop it into Google Images, and you’ll see a list of websites/blogs/publications that wrote about their project that may be very interested in yours as well.

 Tim Ferris has an awesome post about getting media in his Hacking Kickstarter guide that is a huge help and everything you need to begin creating your media list.
 It also includes templates.

 For every blogger I emailed, I wanted to ensure that I made it as easy as possible for them to write about me.
 I didn’t want to hassle them with a lot of back-and-forth emails that took up their time – and mine.

 These people get pitched great ideas every day, so do yourself the favor, and make it easy for them.
 To do this I created a Dropbox folder with: